jdubray/sam-samples/todomvc-app/readme.md

 SAM is naturally isomorphic so all the code provided in that sample can, without modification, run on node.js following [this tutorial](http://sam.js.org/#iso)

 The "mods" directory contains a modularized version of the application.

-## ES6 Implementation

-The code supports an ES6 implementation.
-You can comment/uncomment the E6 and ES5 sections in index.html

-You would need to run a local web server to load the index.html file.

 ## License